ldeffenb/Swarming-Wikipedia/README.md

 - Upload performance can be increased by paralleling requests.
 However, this comes with an increased risk of exceeding the time settlements and actually needing to issue cheques to pay for push data transfers.
 - The /bytes API defaults to deferred uploads.
 If a non-deferred upload is selected, then the tool would not complete until the required chunks have been initially distributed to the swarm.
 - The tool is very non-modular (read: a single source file).
 It could be modularized for readability and re-use.
+- Better styling of the generated index of A/ documents (currently hard-coded at 3 columns)
+- Remove redundancy of mis-speeled (sic) redirect files in the generated index